TheDomcio/WonderfulPolishLanguage/README.md

 - [Translatica](https://translatica.pl) - Language translator.
 Currently it is able to translate from Polish into English [British], German and Russian.
 - [DeepL](deepl.com) - Very cool neural machine translator.
 It is becoming increasingly popular ([according to Alexa Rank](https://www.alexa.com/siteinfo/deepl.com)).
 Currently it supports such languages as: Polish, English (UK), English (US), German, French, Spanish, Portuguese,  Portuguese (BR), Italian, Dutch, Russian, Japanese and Chinese (Simplified)  ([The CEO - dr. Jarosław Kutyłowski](https://www.deepl.com/pl/publisher) is probably from Poland and the company is located in Germany).

+### Learning other languages in Polish (Nauka innych języków po polsku)

+`Hello world!
+I also thought that some of you will want to learn other languages through Polish or just my countrymen looking for cool sources may find something they missed earlier.
+Of course I will try not to list here again the multilingual pages that are already lower on this list, because there is no need to make too many duplicates, but sometimes I can make an exception.`

+#### Multilingual (Wielojęzykowe)

+- [Ba Ba Dum](https://babadum.com) - A very interesting word game, which currently supports over 1000 words in more than 20 languages, including of course Polish.
+There are various game modes available.
+It may come in handy, for example, during more boring or your [really not] favorite subjects at school.
+- [50LANGUAGES](https://www.50languages.com/phrasebook/en/pl) - Free lessons for beginners in different languages.
+From what I have noticed, there are 100 lessons available in each language.
+You can have the words in .mp3 format compressed into a .zip archive.
+There is a very interesting option where you can choose from which language you want to learn, I set the link from English to Polish and then there are e.g. .mp3 with English words with Polish translation.
+- [loecsen](https://www.loecsen.com/en) - A website similar to the above, also offers a huge number of languages.
+- [aztekium](http://aztekium.pl/nauka.py) - Another webpage where you can choose which language you want to learn from is the translation of words from the second language into the first.
+- [LingoHut](https://www.lingohut.com/) - A page similar to the above.
+Here you will find many interesting quizzes and mini-games.

+#### Czech (Czeski)

+- [Czeski dla Polaków: Materiały Online by Martin Adámek](https://www.adamek.cz/pl/czeski/materialy/) - Here you will find a lot of materials available for download for learning Czech in Polish, e.g. [video and text presentations for about pronunciation of the Czech language](https://www.adamek.cz/pl/czeski/wymowa).

+- [Słownik Polsko-Czeski by Glosbe](https://pl.glosbe.com/pl/cs) - Polish - Czech dictionary containing more than 130 thousand phrases.

+- [Czesko-polski słownik by Lingea](https://slowniki.lingea.pl/czesko-polski) - Czech-Polish dictionary containing more than 27 thousand entries.

+- [Polish-Czech dictionary by Agencja Skrivanek - Biuro Tłumaczeń](https://skrivanek.pl/slownik-polsko-czeski) - Online small dictionary with the possibility to download a PDF file.

+- [Mały słownik polsko-czeski, czesko-polski by Jezyk-Czeski.info](https://www.jezyk-czeski.info/slownik-PL-c-5.html) - A small dictionary with a search engine.

+#### Finnish (Fiński)

+- [Suomika](https://suomika.pl) - A large number of free articles about learning Finnish.
+- [Słownik polsko - fiński by Glosbe](https://pl.glosbe.com/pl/fi) - An online dictionary containing over 142 thousand phrases.
+- [Darmowe lekcje fińskiego by Łosiowisko](http://finski.losiowisko.com/lekcje) - At least 12 free Finnish lessons are available here after also free registration.
+- [Polish-Finnish dictionary by Agencja Skrivanek - Biuro Tłumaczeń](https://skrivanek.pl/slownik-polsko-finski/) - Online small dictionary with the possibility to download a PDF file.

+#### Italian (Włoski)

+  - [Podstawy włoskiego](https://podstawywloskiego.pl/) - A page with free basic Italian lessons.
+  - [Materiały do pobrania za darmo by ITALIANO VERO](https://italianovero.com.pl/materialy-do-pobrania) - A lot of free materials to download.
+There are lessons of grammar, vocabulary, idioms and much more.

+  - [Słownik polsko-włoski by PONS](https://pl.pons.com/t%C5%82umaczenie/polski-w%C5%82oski) - Polish-Italian online dictionary offering over 100,000 translations in these languages.
+  - [Słownik polsko-włoski by Glosbe](https://pl.glosbe.com/pl/it) - An online dictionary containing over 190 thousand phrases.

+  - [Słowniczek polsko-włoski by TravelOne.pl](https://www.travelone.pl/bezdroza/slownik_wlochy.pdf) - Small Polish-Italian dictionary to download as PLIKU PDF

+#### Japanese (Japoński)

+  - [Benkyo](http://benkyo.ml/old) - This is a mirror of website of a Pole who lived in Japan for many years ([Here you can read more about the creator of benkyo.pl](http://benkyo.ml/autor)) and the archivist who, due to the fact that the information available on the site is quite interesting, did not want to let the site go into oblivion, so she threw in the hosting again - all this with the permission of the author..
+You will find a lot of help files under this link, for example, exercise sheets with hiragana, katakana and kanji.
+[A prettier - remake version of this mirror is also available](http://benkyo.ml/) , but it is still under construction, but we can already find a lot of interesting things there, for example [lesson no. 0](http://benkyo.ml/lekcja-0/) with pronunciation and [a game that involves typing in the equivalents of Latin symbols from the hiragana and the katakana](http://benkyo.ml/lekcja-0/kana-gra).

+  - [japonia-info.pl](https://japonia-info.pl/nauka-japonskiego) - A website with interesting information about Japan and of course the Japanese language itself.

+  - [Japoński pomocnik](https://www.japonski-pomocnik.pl/wordDictionary) - "A small, modest Japanese helper".
+A brilliant Polish-Japanese dictionary containing a huge number of words.
+[There is also its [minimalistic] mobile version for Android](https://play.google.com/store/apps/details?id=pl.idedyk.android.japaneselearnhelper).

+#### Norwegian (Norweski)

+  - [LearnNoW - NTNU](https://www.ntnu.edu/learnnow-pl/info/downloads) - An interesting collection of free materials for learning Norwegian.
+You will find here e.g. textbook, vocabulary tables, basic words and much more.
+Also there are available lessons in audio form and text with comparisons - sound differences between languages.
+  - [Darmowy kurs norweskiego](https://pol-nor.com/kurs-norweskiego.php) - Over 45 free Norwegian lessons.
+Also for each lesson you have a quiz from it, for example [from first lesson](https://pol-nor.com/quiz1.php).
+  - [Słownik Polsko-Norweski](https://slowniczek.no) - Polish-Norwegian dictionary with pronunciation (still under construction).
+A [mobile version for Android](https://slowniczek.no) is also available.

+#### Polish (Polski)

+  - [Wonderful Polish Language](https://github.com/TheDomcio/WonderfulPolishLanguage) - This is a surprise.

+#### Romanian (Rumuński)

+- [Słownik polsko-rumuński by Glosbe](https://pl.glosbe.com/pl/ro) - An online dictionary containing over 63 thousand phrases.

+- [Polish-Romanian dictionary by Agencja Skrivanek - Biuro Tłumaczeń](https://skrivanek.pl/slownik-polsko-rumunski) - A handy dictionary from twith the possibility to download a PDF file.

 ## Videos (Filmy)